|Clapp Conservation Award||

 Value: 1 @ $1000

-The King's West Liberal Association is pleased to offer the Frank C. Bezanson Memorial Award, increasing it from $500 to $1000 this year.
+The King's West Liberal Association is pleased to offer the Frank C. Bezanson Memorial Award, increasing it from $ $1000 this year.
 The award will go to a student who lives in the Kings West area (from Waterville to the county line, Kingston), who will be going on to post-secondary studies.
 Preference may be given to a student interested in pursuing studies in Political Science, or is a strong Political Science 12 student this year.
 Application forms are available in the Counselling Office.
 Financial need may be considered.

 |Berwick & District Lions Club Bursary||